Succulent Soil – Everything you need to know

 - 1 part gravel

 I know we made a big deal about the dirt we put these guys in, but it doesn’t have to be difficult.
+A little research into the specific needs of your succulents and cacti and a little DIY will help your succulent garden to flourish.
 Do you have any tips about soils for succulents?
 Tell us below!